 In nature it prefers still and slow running waters.
 This loach is considered a riverine species that It prefers still and slow running waters.
 It usually congregates in pools and still areas with rocky substrates.
 These loaches spawn upstream prior to breeding.
 These loaches tend to be mostly carnivorous but will eat aquatic vegetation if available.

 IUCN Red List: LC - Least Concern

-The Yoyo Loach is a smaller loach when kept in the aquarium, only reaching up to about 2.5 inches (6.5 cm).
-Yet this loach can get much larger in the wild, reaching up to 6 inches (15.5 cm).
+The Yoyo Loach can get fairly good sized, reaching up to 6 inches (15.5 cm).
 Their life span is generally about 5 - 8 years, though they been reported to live up to 16 years.

 This is a very pretty fish.
 It is basically a silver color with dark vertical bands.
 Healthy Yoyo loach specimens will also display a beautiful prismatic light blue that blends from the edges of the dark bands into the silver body color.
 It's body pattern seems to spell out the word Yoyo.
 This may be an indication that they are in breeding condition, but has not been established for certain.

 Size of fish - inches: 6.1 inches (15.49 cm)